thelatemail/emacs_and_r_quickstart/README.md

 # Emacs and R quickstart

-A quick start guide for Emacs for R users, for people that have never used Emacs, and don't care about all the non-R functionality.
+A quick start guide for Emacs for R users, for people that have never used Emacs, and don't care about all the R-irrelevant functionality.

 I'm basically going to walk through from starting, to setting up a workspace, to doing something useful, in order.